-Participants will learn how to plan using differentiated models for students who have more challenging learning needs, such as children who have been identified as falling within the autism spectrum and children who are slower to learn, such as those who have been identified as having a mild to moderate mental disability or intellectual disability.
-Students will observe in inclusive (non-segregated) and segregated life-skills settings, reflect on such learning environments, wrestle with issues of inclusion and components necessary for successful inclusion (determine if there are local models of this), study and utilize a variety of assessments (including ecological) with a learner and family, use assessment information to plan for instruction, and write reports for learners and families including the need for assistive technology.
-Prerequisite: EDSP 200.
+Students will learn how to plan to use differentiated models for learners ages 5-21 who have more challenging learning needs.
+Examples include working with individuals who are from culturally and linguistically diverse backgrounds or have been identified as falling within the autism spectrum or who are slower to learn, such as those who have been identified as having a mental disability or intellectual disability.
+Students will study inclusive (non-segregated) and segregated life-skills settings, reflect on such learning environments, wrestle with issues of inclusion and components necessary for successful inclusion, study and utilize a variety of assessments (including ecological) and use assessment information to plan for instruction, including the need for assistive technology.
+Students develop proficiency in adapting age-appropriate curriculum to facilitate instruction within the general education setting, to include partial participation of students in tasks, skills facilitation, collaboration, and support from peers with and without disabilities; the ability to select and use augmentative and alternative communications methods and systems.
+An understanding of the impact of speech-language development on behavior and social interactions will be utilized to create positive learning environments for individuals with special needs including the utilization of assistive devices.
+The design and implementation of age-appropriate instruction based on the adaptive skills of students with disabilities integrating selected related services into the instructional day of students with disabilities will be studied and include culturally responsive functional life skills relevant to independence in the community, personal living, and employment.
+Prerequisite: EDSP 200